Kihumba/private-/Phase-C/Open Source.md

 Output
 ----------
-After attaining this skill, and as a demonstration of it, I will merge at least one PR to an open source project started by someone outside Andela, communicated with other contributors, and triaged an issue on that project.
+After attaining this skill, and as a demonstration of it, I will merge at least one PR to an open source project, communicate with other contributors, and triage an issue on that project.

 ## Knowledge